daliwang/Docker4SPEL/README.md

 ELM itself builds off the Offline Land Model Testbed (OLMT), a set of Python scripts designed to automate offline land model simulations.
 OLMT enables simulations at various scales, from single sites to global regions, and facilitates the creation, building, and submission of the necessary cases for a full land model BGC (Biogeochemical) simulation.
 It automates the generation of surface and domain files based on existing global files.

 By combining these components and streamlining the deployment process with Docker, the ELM-Docker project aims to empower researchers and developers in their exploration of the E3SM, ELM, SPEL, and OLMT ecosystems.

+**Please refer to the Wiki for a full Description/Background Information, Getting Docker, Docker Image Configuration, Creating SPEL Application, and Acronym/Definition Glossary.**

 ## References